Finite-Time Transition to Intermittency for a Stochastic Heat Equation Driven by the Square of a Gaussian Field: Preliminaries

-We now proceed to determine the critical coupling.
-The result is stated in the following proposition, which extends that of \cite{MCL2006} to any real-valued Gaussian field $S(x,t)$ with finite normalization $C(0,0)<+\infty$, and whose spectral density satisfies Condition \ref{condition1}.
-The proof follows and completes the same line of reasoning as in \cite{ADLM2001}. \begin{proposition} $g_c=1/2\mu_{\rm max}$, with $\mu_{\rm max}=\sup_{x(\cdot)\in B(0,T)}\mu_1[x(\cdot)]$. \end{proposition}
+Along these lines, the determination of the critical coupling leads to the following proposition, which extends the result of \cite{MCL2006} to any real-valued Gaussian field $S(x,t)$ with finite normalization $C(0,0)<+\infty$ and spectral density satisfying Condition \ref{condition1}.
+The detailed proof, given in appendix \ref{newappA}, builds on the approach of \cite{ADLM2001} and completes the argument. \begin{proposition} $g_c=1/2\mu_{\rm max}$, with $\mu_{\rm max}=\sup_{x(\cdot)\in B(0,T)}\mu_1[x(\cdot)]$, \end{proposition} where $\mu_1[x(\cdot)]$ is the largest eigenvalue of $\hat{T}_{x(\cdot)}$, the covariance operator associated with the process $S(x(\cdot),\cdot)$ (see appendix \ref{newappA} for details).